 I love social media.
-At any time of day I can ask a question and I’m certain to get 5 engaging responses.
+At any time of day, I can ask a question, and I’m certain to get 5 engaging responses.
 Even more, I can offer ideas and suggestions.
-Chances are that if you’re looking for a book your kid will love, someone else’s kid already found it, so put it out there to the internet world that you’re looking for a book for your child, his age and interests.
+The chances are that if you’re looking for a book your kid will love, someone else’s kid already found it, so put it out there to the internet world that you’re looking for a book for your child, his age, and interests.
 I’m betting you’ll start a great discussion.

 Search Pinterest for kids book lists